 However, because the dark current is a function of how long a given pixel sits on the CCD chip before being read out, and because this in turn is a function of a number of camera parameters including compression mode, compression ratio, summation, read-out index, telemetry rate, etc., it is simply impossible to take enough in-flight dark images to represent the full range of possibilities.
 The alternative, therefore, is to create a dark image by using a model.

 As described in Section 4.3, the current best method for removing dark current is the interpolation method, which is now implemented for all camera modes.
 The interpolation method requires first defining a parameter file containing the average RBI/dark DN count for each pixel as a function of exposure time.
 Eight discreet times are used, covering the entire exposure range: 0, 10, 32, 100, 220, 320, 460, and 1200 seconds.
-The parameter file is not created within CISSCAL, but by an external code written by Bob West at JPL (robert.a.west@jpl.nasa.gov); once finalized, this code will be included in future versions of CISSCAL.
+The parameter file is not created within CISSCAL, but by an external code written by Bob West at JPL (robert.a.west@jpl.nasa.gov).
 NAC and WAC parameter files are included with the software, and can be found in the darkcurrent/ subdirectory of the calibration support directory.
-Notice that the filename includes a time string (in YYDOY format) corresponding to the time of the observation from which the dark parameters were derived.
-All darks created using a given parameter file will be placed in a subdirectory within darkcurrent/ called "darks<YYDOY>/".
-For this reason, it is important that the user has proper write permissions to these directories.
-CISSCAL will always look here for a dark file that matches the parameters of the current image.
-If it does not find one, it will construct a new dark and write it to a VICAR file in the same directory.